Theory of topological modules and continuous linear maps. #

 Instances For

-A special case of to_span_singleton_smul'
+A special case of to_span_singleton_smul' for when R is commutative.

-construction for continuous linear functions.
+pi construction for continuous linear functions.
 From a family of continuous linear functions

 it produces a continuous linear function into a family of topological modules.